hkohko/space-station-rs/README.md

 # MVP Target
 A plain TUI game that implements these features:
 - [x] Creates a world with customizable parameters.
-- [x] Creates a mothership with custom name.
+- [x] Creates a mothership capable of giving and receiving resources.
-- [x] Creates a spaceship with custom name.
+- [x] Creates a spaceship capable of moving to a specific coordinate while taking fuel into consideration, mine floating resources, and storing them into motherships.
 ## MVP Specifics
 ### Mothership
 - [ ] Mothership that is able to give and receive resources from spaceships